Go to the main content

 Storylines

-• Storyline 1: Strong Arctic amplification with a weak warming of the Barent-Kara sea
+• Storyline A: Weak Arctic amplification with a strong warming of the Barent-Kara sea

-• Storyline 2: Weak Arctic amplification with a strong warming of the Barent-Kara sea
+• Storyline D: Strong Arctic amplification with a weak warming of the Barent-Kara sea

-These storylines have been chosen to provide different climatic conditions rather than one being just an enhanced (e.g. stronger or more extreme) copy of the other.
+Storylines A and D are chosen to provide a set of contrasting climatic conditions between land and marine areas, rather than enhanced conditions (e.g. stronger or more extreme).
 The outcomes of the simulations using these storylines will give an indication as to whether we will have to expect a wider range of possible future Arctic fire regimes and vegetation compositions and where changes are most significant for both, environment and society.

 Resources